 Because of this, some of these dentists may not be qualified to address the complex needs of the patient seeking cosmetic dentistry.
 Prosthodontics is the only dental specialty that includes cosmetic restorative dentistry.
 Dentists earning an advanced prosthodontic degree must complete additional formal education after dental school, as well as maintain standards set by the American College of Prosthodontics.
 By choosing a prosthodontist, you can ensure your cosmetic procedure is performed by a dentist specially trained in all aspects of cosmetic and aesthetic dentistry.

 This depends on your goals and the condition of your teeth and gums.
 For example, some patients with stained teeth can get the results they want from bleaching; other stains do not respond to bleach and may need veneers, crowns or other restorations.
 The same is true with issues such as crooked teeth, gaps or an uneven gum line.
 At your consultation, we can discuss your options, and we’ll work with you to achieve the results you want.

 Again, it depends on the procedure and the condition of your teeth.
 Many procedures, including ZOOM! whitening, veneers, composite restorations, gum lifts and some crowns, can be completed in two visits or less.
-Other procedures, such as orthodontics, implants, bridges and dentures, can take months.
+Other procedures, such as orthodontics, implants, All-on-4, bridges, and dentures, can take months.
 We will discuss timelines with you during your consultation.